ST ALBANS SCHOOL

 Located in special rooms of considerable historical interest in the School’s 14th century Abbey Gateway, we give pupils the opportunity to develop an awareness of how the world we live in today was created and the influence of the past on the present.
 We want our pupils to think for themselves and so we expose them to a wide range of documents, historical sources and opinions.
 We are keen to emphasise that historical conclusions are liable to reassessment in the light of new or re-interpreted evidence.

 In the First and Second Forms, we explore medieval history and early-modern history, situating England alongside wider European and world events.
 Content covered in the classroom is underpinned by visits to the Tower of London and the National Civil War Centre.
-In the Third Form we undertake a thematic study of revolutions and a depth study of World War Two.
-To compliment pupils’ study of the Holocaust, we run a cross-curricular study day in conjunction with the RS and PSHE departments.
+In the Third Form we undertake a thematic study of revolutions, empire and migration, and a depth study of the two World Wars.
+To complement pupils’ study of the Holocaust, we run a cross-curricular study day in conjunction with the RS and PSHEE Departments.
+Both teaching and learning in the Third Form upwards are entirely paperless, with all work being set, completed, and marked on OneNote.

-At A Level, pupils embark on a study of nineteenth-century European history, focusing on British social and political history for Paper 1, alongside the Italian Risorgimento for Paper 2.
-Thereafter pupils are offered a choice for Paper 3, with some choosing to continue their exploration of modern history through the study of German history between 1871 and 1990, and others opting to delve into the medieval world through the study of the Wars of the Roses.
+At A Level, pupils embark on a study of twentieth-century history, focusing on Britain: 1918-1997 for Paper 1, alongside the USA: 1955-1992 for Paper 2.
+Thereafter pupils are offered a choice for Paper 3, with some choosing to explore the medieval world through the study of the Lancastrians & Yorkists: 1445-1509, while others opt for a study of the European witchcraze, c.1580-1750.
 Pupils also complete a coursework assignment which is drawn from their Paper 3 choice.
-The department aims to encourage independent learning and critical thinking, and pupils are encouraged to read widely around the course.
+The Department aims to encourage independent learning and critical thinking, and pupils are encouraged to read widely around the course.

-The History and Politics Society welcomes a number of eminent speakers each year to the School, to consider a variety of historical themes and issues.
+The History and Politics Society welcomes a number of eminent speakers to the School each year, to consider a variety of historical themes and issues.
 Recent speakers have included Sir Hew Strachan, and Professors William Whyte and Anne Curry.
-The department also has its own magazine, the Gateway Chronicle; published annually, it is researched, written and edited by a dedicated team of pupils.
+The Department also has its own award-winning magazine, the Gateway Chronicle; published annually.
+It is researched, written and edited by a dedicated team of pupils.
+Download the latest Gateway Chronicle Newsletter from the below link.

 St Albans School recognises that pupils who have been selected on academic criteria can sometimes experience a range of challenges.
 The School has a Learning Support Department, staffed by qualified Specialist and Learning Support teachers.
 Whilst some pupils will enter the school with previously diagnosed specific learning difficulties (SpLDs), every effort is made to identify others whose difficulties may only appear as the requirements of academic work mount.
 To this end, all pupils are screened on entry, and teachers refer any pupil who is presenting concerns to the Department for further screening and assessment for access arrangements, if necessary.